quinn-rs/quinn/docs/src/quic.md

 While QUIC's intentions are originally web-oriented, it offers interesting opportunities in other areas like game networking.
 One thing is for sure, QUIC has many great potentials and will serve us in the future with HTTP/3.

-In the upcomming chapter we will be discussing various aspects of QUIC also in relation to Quinn.
+In the upcoming chapter we will be discussing various aspects of QUIC also in relation to Quinn.

 [draft]: https://datatracker.ietf.org/doc/draft-ietf-quic-transport/
 [IETF]: https://www.ietf.org/